RSE-Sheffield/pando-python/episodes/optimisation-data-structures-algorithms.md

 ## Tuples

-In contrast, Python's tuples are immutable static arrays (similar to strings): Their elements cannot be modified and they cannot be resized.
+In contrast to lists, Python's tuples are immutable static arrays (similar to strings): Their elements cannot be modified and they cannot be resized.

 Their potential use-cases are greatly reduced due to these two limitations, they are only suitable for groups of immutable properties.